Float Fishing In Ontario – When, Where And How

 Once you’ve got all the gear for centerpin fishing the next step is learning how to cast it and learning how to get a proper and the most effective drift.

-The Raven Website at this LINK has the best casting tutorials I’ve seen but for actually fishing and getting proper drifts along with fighting fish and more you can’t beat a good coach.
+The Raven Website at this LINK has the best casting tutorials I’ve seen, but for actually fishing and getting proper drifts along with fighting fish and more you can’t beat a good coach.

 But as easy as all this sounds and as many fish as some guys catch I still see some anglers catching far more fish than others.
 It takes a while to get good at casting and fishing with a centerpin when you learn on your own.

 If Centerpin fishing sounds like something you’d be interested in one of the fastest ways to learn is also with a qualified guide.
+Unfortunately, I am no longer guiding and teaching, so I can’t help you out there.

 Trotting Your Float – Bonus Tip